dhonus/jellyfin-tui/README.md

     selected_active_background: "Indexed(238)"
 ```

 The `"auto"` accent color is derived from album art by default.
 You can disable this by setting
 ```yaml
 auto_color: false
 ```
-in a theme.
+in the config file.
 This will use the `accent` color defined in the theme instead for all "`"auto"`" usages.

 ---